 There are 3 zones of eye beauty when Dr Wong evaluates the eyes:

-For the younger patient in their 30s to early 50s, aesthetic injection treatment like fillers, fractional CO2 laser treatment and Thermage CPT treatment are able to produce acceptable, and sometimes excellent results.
+For the younger patient in their 30s to early 50s, aesthetic injection treatment like fillers and fractional CO2 laser treatment are able to produce acceptable, and sometimes excellent results.
 But the more severe and advance cases will need surgical intervention to achieve satisfactory result.

 Eyebrow shape and symmetry is an important aesthetic feature.
 However, brow arch is often lost with age as the forehead muscle and muscles around the eyes weaken.
 Aesthetic injections can affect the balance of some of these muscle pull to reshape the brow.
 The end result is to create more of an arch, to raise the whole brow evenly and to equalize the position of asymmetrical brows.